 Some families may not want to eat an entire pan of brownies before they go bad (although I'm not sure who these families are!).
 But in case you're reading this, and you're one of them, you can absolutely bake them up and freeze them for later.

-Once brownies have cooled completely, cut brownies into squares and wrap each piece in plastic wrap.
-Store them all in a freezer-safe container for up to 3 months.
+To Freeze Brownies: Once brownies have cooled completely, cut brownies into squares and wrap each piece in homemade beeswax wrap or plastic wrap.
+Store them all in an airtight freezer-safe container for up to 3 months.

 FAQs